Temporary, relocated or defunct

 George L. Hanks cast a heavy 11-bell chime

-Hanks exhibited the bells at the Mechanics Institute, and
+Hanks exhibited the bells at the Mechanics Institute in the fall of 1850, and

 advertised them as a chime playable from a keyboard,